Councillor suggests 'paint guns' as novel solution to stop speed demons

 "That's about the time they spend in one place before moving on.
 Call us straight away.
 Get a number plate and car description if you can – video if you can do it without risk."

-He said resident should phone 111 the minute it started; or 105 or Crimestoppers (0800 555 111) if they were calling later with information on an incident.
+He said residents should phone 111 the minute it started or 105 or Crimestoppers (0800 555 111) if they were calling later with information.

 Broderick said the message the community could get out through whānau, friends and social media channels was: "We are not having this any more; it is risking the lives of us and our children; we will be filming you; we will be reporting you to police; police will impound your vehicle."

-Next steps include investigating easy ways for residents to provide information to Council, collating the information from Saturday's meeting and preparing action points, and building a database of the attendees who want to be kept up-to-date with progress.
+Next steps include investigating easy ways for residents to provide information to the council, collating the information from Saturday's meeting and preparing action points, and building a database of the attendees who want to be kept up-to-date with progress.

 • Residents wanting to be added to the database can email: customerservice@hdc.govt.nz, with "Flaxmere streets" in the subject line.